Get

 Portuguese Water Dog Health Issues: 8 Common Concerns & Treatments

-These canines are active and agile, which is why they require regular mental and physical stimulation along with proper exercise.
+These canines are active and agile and require plenty of physical exercise and mental stimulation.
 They are a generally healthy breed, with their lifespan being between 11 and 13 years.
-That said, Portuguese Water Dogs are prone to several health issues that you should watch for to ensure that your furry friend will live a long and happy life.
+That said, as with all breeds, Portuguese Water Dogs are prone to certain health issues that you should be aware of to help ensure that your furry friend will live a long and happy life.

 In this article, we’ll talk more about the possible health issues that Portuguese Water Dogs may experience, along with their causes and treatment options.